Upgrade Nodejs Using npm

 - who use sudo with every npm command

-- who don’t use sudo with every npm command (learn about that here)
+- who don’t use sudo with every npm command ([learn about that here][how to install nodejs in ubuntu])

 If you fit into first list.
 Good news for you, you can very simply upgrade your node version using npm.